4ntoined/pokemonpy/README.md

 #### pokemon.py
 This script runs the game.
 It kind of actually _is_ the game where everything else in this repo is a means to that end.
 I built it in pieces, so some pieces are a lot older and messier than others.
 Like the rough edges are still there, in the timing of certain printouts in the consistency with which newlines are placed in the battling simulation itself.
-I figured I would at some point get around to ironing out all the wrinkles and honestly I got a lot of them, but there a lot still left.
+I figured I would at some point get around to ironing out all the wrinkles and honestly I got a lot of them, but there are a lot still left.
 But _I_ think my game is cool.

 You can add your own 'mode' accessible from the main menu by creating a `if userChoice=='whatever you want someone to press to access your mode':` block and go ham.

 #### base_pokemon.py
 Everything that pokemon.py does, it can do because it's in this script.
-(From terminal) I like to start a live session of python and then:
+From terminal, I like to start a live session of python and then:
 ```
 from pokemonpy.base_pokemon import *
 parties, fields = maker(2,6,2)